Saving & Spending Home & Auto

 Kick the new year off by jump-starting your annual home maintenance with a look at your pipes.
 This is the time of year for frozen pipes, so you want to make sure yours are insulated correctly and in tip-top shape.

-Look for any damage to pipes, and then check your water heater.
-Flush it to make sure you aren’t letting sediment build up.
+Look for any damage to pipes and then check your water heater.
+Flush it to prevent sediment from building up.

 This is also a great time to start your quarterly maintenance, like changing HVAC filters.